chesorwell/business/GIVEN.md

 2. Identify **Problem Scope**.
 Look for emerging frictions, trends, or regulatory shifts affecting the chosen Market Scope and high-potential opportunity that is likely shared by the majority of actors in this space.
 Note: this research should help us to increase our chances of selecting the right Minimal Viable Segment.

 3. Select **Minimal Viable Segment (MVS)**.
-Place a calculated bet on the first Minimal Viable Segment.
+Place a calculated bet on a **specific MVS with a specific Problem**.
+The statement should sound like this: "I believe that [MVS] a loosing money because of [PROBLEM] that emerged because of [RECENT_CHANGE]".
 Note: if something doesn't work in the future we will return to this step.

-4. **MVS Deep Dive**.
-Conduct a secondary deep research of the selected segment to gain domain knowledge sufficient enough to form our initial hypothesis only sufficient enough to start primary interactions.
+4. **Digital (Secondary) Audit**.
+Conduct a more thorough research on the MVS+Problem to a) Confirm the hypothesis **Sufficient Enough** to move forward and b) Research all possible "Kill Switches" that would kill the hypothesis.
+Also gain domain knowledge sufficient enough to form our initial hypothesis only sufficient enough to start primary interactions.

-5. Craft **Minimal Viable Profile**.
-Setup landing page and LinkedIn profile credible enough to start cold outreach.
-Note: we don't present our offer here, these two assets server only to provide sufficient enough credibility to do the cold outreach and start primary interactions.

-6. **Primary Interactions**.
+5. **Primary Interactions**.
 Keep conducting Primary Discovery Interviews until you have a sufficient reason to assume that you found a Scalable Opportunity.

-7. **Sell & Manual Delivery**.
+6. **Sell & Manual Delivery**.
 First close and then manually deliver the solution until you can see a recurring pattern.

-8. **Systematize or Productize**.
+7. **Systematize or Productize**.
 When the recurring pattern is found, either a) assume a SaaS hypothesis or b) systematic delivery and start the productization process.

-9. **Scale**.
+8. **Scale**.
 Keep building the systems (sales, delivery, etc.) until the goal is reached.

 ## Step 1.
 Market Scope